Skip to main content

 1. Scoping.
 Before any quotation, you should be asked five questions: what asset are we testing, what’s the engagement trigger, what’s out of scope, what’s the timeline, and who will read each artefact.
 A vendor who quotes without those answers is pricing a guess.
 Output: a scoping document the buyer signs off.

 2. Pre-engagement.
-The Rules of Engagement (ROE) is drafted — authorisation, contact tree, test windows, escalation contract, data-handling rules.
+The Rules of Engagement (ROE), defining the scope of work, is drafted — authorisation, contact tree, test windows, escalation contract, data-handling rules.
 Your legal team reviews it.
 Active testing does not start until the ROE is signed on both sides.
 Output: a signed ROE.

 3. Active testing.
 The work happens.
 You should receive a daily standup or written status during the active testing window — including a “no critical findings observed today” note when that’s the case, so the absence of news isn’t ambiguous.
 Critical findings escalate within four hours, out-of-band of the regular cadence.
 Output: working evidence + draft findings.